shivan-s/shivan.xyz/content/posts/programming/my-vim-cheatsheet/index.md

 author = "Shivan Sivakumaran"
 title = "My Vim Cheatsheet"
 date = "2020-06-10"
-description = "Vim is a powerful tool to supercharge your programming.
-There is a slight learning curve, but once you master the key bindings, you won't regret it." categories = ["Programming"] tags = ["vim", "developer environment", "code"] draft = false showToc = true
+summary = "Vim is a powerful tool to supercharge your programming.
+There is a slight learning curve, but once you master the key bindings, you won't regret it." categories = ["Programming"] tags = ["vim", "developer environment", "code"] draft = false
 +++

 When we think about programming efficiently, we think about how fast we can type on a keyboard.